How It Works

 Should something go wrong during the installation and the heater get damaged, it is invaluable to be able to get a new system to replace the damaged one.
 We offer a SAFETY Net™ Installation-Guarantee on all Warmup electric systems.
 If you or your installer accidentally damage the heating system during installation, return it to Warmup and we will replace it with another heater of the same make and model free.

-Additionally, we give a 30-Year Warranty for Warmup DCM-PRO Cable, Loose Wire and StickyMat underfloor heating systems.
+Additionally, we give a Lifetime Warranty for Warmup DCM-PRO Cable and StickyMat underfloor heating systems.

 Even though it is unlikely that you will experience problems with your system after it has been fitted to the floor, you should check that support is available if needed.